mayaanne/foundations/week-1/git-remote-fork-merge-primer.md

   <img src="../images/github_10_fork.png" alt="Fork GitHub Repo"><br>

 </figure>
-A

-## Give it a go online
- - You could revisit the [Interactive web tutorial](https://try.github.io/levels/1/challenges/1) and this time go through to the last steps.

 ## Explore
-You could ask simple questions like "what is a git remote" to be specific, but if you need to understand the bigger picture more you could ask questions like "GitHub user workflow."
-I googled "what is a git remote repository" and found [GitTower's useful step by step course](https://www.git-tower.com/learn/git/ebook/en/command-line/remote-repositories/introduction)
+Figure out what you need to know (learning objectives).
+Google your queries e.g. "what is a git remote" and or refer to the previous resources.

 ## Reflect
-Open your `my-reflections-week-1.md`file and answer the following.
+Open your `my-reflections-week-1.md` file and answer the following.
 Don't forget to stage and commit.

 1. What is the difference between cloning from a forked and cloning from a non-forked repo.
 2. Can you think of an analogy to describe forking?
 3. What is a remote?
 4. Did anything surprise you?
-5. Add, commit and push!